POPL 2025

 In addition to the traditional PEPM topics (see below), PEPM 2025 welcomes submissions in new domains, in particular:

-• Semantics based and machine-learning based program synthesis and program optimisation.
+• Semantics based and machine-learning based program synthesis and program optimization.

 • Modeling, analysis, and transformation techniques for distributed and concurrent protocols and programs, such as session types, linear types, and contract specifications.